ubarsc/rios/doc/source/concurrency.rst

 The other compute worker kinds should be regarded as somewhat experimental.
-They are all intended to provide ways of making greater use of a larger cluster which is managed by some kind of batch system, but the complexities of this may mean they are more trouble than they are worth.
+They are all intended to provide ways of making greater use of a larger cluster of machines, which is managed by some kind of batch system, but the complexities of this may mean they are more trouble than they are worth.
 Feedback is welcome.

+The degree of speed-up achieved by using multiple compute workers follows a theoretical 1/N curve.
+So, if the number of compute workers is N, the total elapsed wall clock time spent in doing the computation over the whole raster will be proportional to 1/N, assuming that all workers are able to work to their full capacity.
+The main implications of this are:

+* The incremental benefit of adding a single worker diminishes as N increases
+* Doubling the number of compute workers should always halve the elapsed time, at any level of N

+For example, if the single-threaded compute time is 30 hours, using 2 worker will reduce this to 15.
+With 5 workers it would take 30 / 5 = 6 hours, while using 10 workers would take only 30 / 10 = 3 hours.
+However, adding one more
+worker to this would reduce it to 30 / 11 = 2.73 hours, so at larger N, the benefit of one more worker is much less.

 **CW_THREADS**